Deep Neural Networks for Multiple Speaker Detection and Localization: Introduction

 \subsection{Contributions}

-This paper investigates NN-based SSL methods applied to real HRI scenarios (Fig.~\ref{fig:hri_scene}), where methods are required to cope with short input, overlapping speech, an unknown number of sources and strong ego-noise.
-We emphasize their application in real conditions by testing the methods with real recorded data from the robot Pepper.
-In this paper, we make the following contributions: \begin{itemize} \item We propose a likelihood-based output encoding that is capable of handling an arbitrary number of sources. \item We investigate the usage of sub-band cross correlation information as an input feature, which provides better localization cues in speech mixtures. \item We propose three NN architectures for multiple SSL based on different processing motivations.
-The experiments show that the proposed methods significantly outperform the baseline methods. \item We collect a large dataset, including both loudspeaker and human recordings, for developing and evaluating SSL in HRI\@.
-The dataset will be publicly available. \end{itemize}
+This paper investigates NN-based SSL methods applied to real HRI scenarios (Fig.~\ref{fig:hri_scene}).
+In contrast to previous studies (Table~\ref{tab:nn_ssl}), the methods are required to cope with short input, overlapping speech, an unknown number of sources and strong ego-noise.
+We emphasize their application in real conditions by testing the methods with recorded data from the robot Pepper\footnote{\url{http://doc.aldebaran.com/2-5/home_pepper.html}}.

+In this paper, we propose three NN architectures for multiple SSL based on different motivations.
+The NNs adopt a likelihood-based output encoding that can handle an arbitrary number of sources.
+And, we investigate the employment of sub-band cross correlation information as an input feature for better localization cues in speech mixtures.
+The experiments indicate that the proposed methods significantly outperform the baseline methods.